petrosalema/petrosalema.github.io/about.md

 Successs for me, therefore, goes far beyond getting the unit tests green.
 It's about delivering delight to your users; it's about getting to the market with a product that is worthy of your users' attention<b>.</b>

-If you are a company with a vision to bring something impactful to market.
-I would love to hear from you.

 <!--